 - Juno is the space probe of NASA orbiting around Jupiter.

 - The probe was launched in 2011 and reached the polar orbit of Jupiter in 2016.

 - Juno is a special mission for Jupiter to study its composition, gravitational and magnetic fields, and polar magnetosphere.

 40. How Many Spacecrafts Have Visited Jupiter

-- Nine spacecrafts have been launched to explore Jupiter.
+- Nine spacecraft have been launched to explore Jupiter.

-- However, 4 of the spacecrafts have been also visited Saturn, while one, Voyager 2, also visited Uranus and Neptune.
+- However, 4 of the spacecraft have been also visited Saturn, while one, Voyager 2, also visited Uranus and Neptune.

 41. What Are The Moons Of Jupiter – Jupiter Moons